China's Ant ups fundraising target, valuation could hit $150 billion: sources

 By Julie Zhu and Anshuman Daga

-(Reuters) - China's Ant Financial Services Group is in talks with investors to raise at least $8 billion in its next planned round of funding, potentially valuing the company at about $150 billion ahead of an expected stock market floatation, people with knowledge of the plan said.
+HONG KONG/SINGAPORE (Reuters) - China's Ant Financial Services Group is in talks with investors to boost its fundraising target to at least $8 billion, which could see its valuation jumping to about $150 billion, people with knowledge of the plan said.

-Reuters reported in February that Ant, owner of China's top online payment platform Alipay, was planning to raise up to $5 billion, which could value the online payments giant at more than $100 billion.
+Reuters reported in February that Ant, owner of China's top online payment platform Alipay, was planning to raise up to $5 billion, which could value the firm at more than $100 billion.

-All the people spoke to Reuters on the condition that they not be named as the fundraising details are confidential.
+All the people spoke to Reuters on the condition that they not be named as the fundraising details were confidential.
 Ant and Temasek declined to comment.
-Alibaba did not immediately respond to Reuters request for comment.
+Alibaba did not respond to a Reuters request for comment.

 A pre-IPO round is an increasingly common move by sought-after Chinese companies to establish valuations and widen their investor base ahead of going public.

-A $150 billion valuation would make Ant one of the biggest public flotations ever, dwarfing this year's launch of Spotify and Dropbox and comparing to the $104 billion float of Facebook six years ago or Alibaba's own $168 billion valuation in 2014.
+A $150 billion valuation would make Ant one of the biggest public flotations ever, dwarfing this year's launch of Spotify and Dropbox.
+It would compare to the $104 billion float of Facebook six years ago or Alibaba's own $168 billion valuation in 2014.

+Ant's last fundraising in April 2016 valued the company, seen by some analysts as one of the most valuable Alibaba assets due to its unique position in Chinese e-commerce, at about $60 billion.

-Shares in e-commerce giant Alibaba rose about 3 percent in premarket trading.
+Shares in e-commerce giant Alibaba rose 4.3 percent in New York on Tuesday.

 Alibaba said in February it was taking a 33 percent stake in Ant, replacing the previous system where it received 37.5 percent of Ant's pre-tax profit, in what was viewed as an important step ahead of any IPO.